 Larry Duane Melcher

-To send flowers in memory of Larry Duane Melcher, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Larry Duane Melcher, please visit our Heartfelt Sympathies Store.

 February 24, 1928 – February 22, 2019

 East Wenatchee, Washington

 Larry Duane Melcher, 90, a longtime East Wenatchee resident, passed away peacefully on Friday, February 22, 2019, at his home with his family by his side.

 He was born on February 24, 1928, in Wild Rose, North Dakota, to the late Carl Edmond and Teresa Olga (Zellmer) Melcher.
 When he was five years old, his family moved to Waterville, WA, where he grew up and attended schools.
 He met Maxine Mae Batliner and they were later married in December of 1951 in Wenatchee.
 They made their first home together in Wenatchee.
 Larry worked as an Auto Mechanic all of his life.
 He had worked at several garages in Wenatchee prior to going to work at Joe Welty Ford.
 He worked as a Mechanic at Joe Welty Ford for over 20 years, retiring in the early 1990’s.